Plein Air Cafe

 57th Street and Lake Shore Drive

-For a change of pace, 57th Street Beach is one of the more underrated beaches in the city.
+For a change of pace, 57th Street Beach is one of the more underrated beaches on the south side of Chicago.
 Located near the Museum of Science & Industry, this beach covers all your summer needs – swimming, sun, a food stand, and outstanding views of the skyline.